 Numerous old engines that powered boats had been restored and were on display, always a favorite for Glen.

 The history of sea life of the Chesapeake was on display.
 A prehistoric shark skeleton had been reconstructed at actual size.

 Our tour of the museum was not completed and the time was approaching for the museum to close.
-As a man walked toward us, we expected to get an announcement that it was time to leave – instead he asked: “Would you like a behind the scenes tour?”
-Of course, we took advantage of his offer and gained a greater insight to the museums displays.
+As a man walked toward us, we expected to get an announcement that it was time to leave – instead, he asked: “Would you like a behind the scenes tour?”
+Of course, we took advantage of his offer and gained a greater insight into the museum's displays.
 Douglass Alves has been the director of the museum for decades and had a wealth of knowledge to share.
 He provided additional information on the current threats to the Chesapeake from pollution, misuse, and invasive species of plant and animal life.
 Jill particularly enjoyed visiting with the Otters, which are only on display for short periods as their active times do not coincide with museum hours.

 Chesapeake Bay Maritime Museum, St. Michaels

 A different feature of the Chesapeake Bay Maritime Museum is the focus on wooden boat building and restoration.
 A combination of full-time staff and volunteers rebuild old boats so they may continue to display the work and pleasure boats that plied the waters of the Bay.
 Mister Jim is a Chesapeake Buy Boat that is undergoing restoration.

 The museum also continues the skills of wooden boat building, using the process and tools of the times to build replicas of historical boats.
 These boats are not for display; they are intended to be used as working or pleasure boats.
 There was a crabbing skiff approaching the final stages of construction and a smaller crabbing skiff that was just finished.
 Since they are working boats, reliability and dependability are issues, so modern engines are employed.